kzavrazhnyi/dt4research/README.md

 ### Internationalization
 - English is the default UI language; Ukrainian can be selected from the page header.
 - Graph node labels, details panel, tooltips and controls update instantly on language change.

+#### Localization Policy (i18n/l10n)
+- Supported languages: English (EN) and Ukrainian (UK).
+EN is the source-of-truth for new strings.
+- Development workflow:
+  - Implement new UI text in EN first and add string keys to `locales.en` in `app/static/app.js`.
+  - Add corresponding keys to `locales.uk` immediately (may temporarily mirror EN during prototyping).
+  - Before merging to `main`, ensure UK translations are complete and verified in UI.
+- Do not hardcode user-facing text in `index.html`.
+Use element IDs and set labels from `app.js` based on the current locale.
+- Scope of localization: history block title, analytics block title, indices labels, reset button label, confirm/toast messages, and any new UI labels.
+- Testing: verify both EN/UK via the language switch; missing keys must fall back to EN and be logged during development.

 ### Testing
 Run tests from `venv`: